welcome to the Shire of Boddington

 Exciting times, work has now commenced at the site of the new Recreation Centre.

 The first steps involving earthworks and utility installation has been completed.
-Structural footings have been poured and preparation for the slab is continuing with it expected to be poured mid to late next week.
+Structural footings have been poured and work is continuing on the foundation slab.

 Moore Constructions have commended local contractor Andy Reid of A&P Reid Construction on his professionalism and work with the project.